 Reservation Requests for Arts Events

 - The Registrar schedules use of Oshman from 8:00am to 4:20pm Monday through Friday.
 Those interested in using the space during the day should make arrangements directly through the Registrar.

 - After 4:20pm and on weekends, Oshman Hall is reserved for the use of the Department of Art & Art History.
 Stanford faculty, staff, and students with a faculty sponsor may request use of Oshman Hall for arts programming during that time.
-Reservation requests must include a proposal describing the intended activity and should be directed to Gabriel Harrison to initiate consideration.
+Reservation requests must include a proposal describing the intended activity and should be directed to Christopher Bennett to initiate consideration.
 Please note that only arts events and programming will be considered, and only as the department schedule allows.
 Receptions and dinners are not permitted in Oshman Hall or in the McMurtry Building.

 - Use fees for Oshman Hall vary depending on the complexity of the activity, and do not include janitorial or event services support, which must be arranged by the user.

 No food or drink is permitted in Oshman Hall.
 With rare exceptions, post-event receptions are not permitted in the McMurtry Building.

 In the default lecture set up, the room seats up to 125 people.
 The Jezet retractable seats allow for a reduced configuration of 77 seats, or they can be retracted entirely to create an open room.
 The occupancy limit ranges from 125 in standard mode to 300 according to various seating plans, but can never exceed 300 (with seats fully retracted).